 - • Are your heights barren?
-Search for God’s living water, and He’ll make His rivers flow into your barrenness.
+Search for God’s water of life, and He’ll make His rivers of living water flow into your barrenness.

 • Are your valleys parched?
 Seek after God’s water, and He’ll cause springs to burst forth in your parched land.

 • Is your devotional life dry?
 Search for God’s water, and He’ll turn your personal spiritual desert into refreshing springs and pools.

 Isaiah 43:18-21 Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland.
 The wild animals honor me, the jackals and the owls, because I provide water in the desert and streams in the wasteland, to give drink to my people, my chosen, the people I formed for myself that they may proclaim my praise.

 - •• Don’t dwell on the past.
 God likes to do new things in the lives of His people.
 Look ahead!